 - Brushing hard does not mean better cleaning.
 Be gentle, you might hurt your gums instead.
 Choose a brush that has soft or medium bristles.

-Also, there are other measures to take into consideration.
-We tend to get lazy with changing our toothbrush.
+Also, there are other measures to take into consideration when it comes to how to brush your teeth properly.
+We tend to get lazy with changing our toothbrushes.
 However, it needs to be changed every 3-4 months, otherwise, you will not able to have the squeaky clean feel.
 The weary or bushy texture will not be hard enough to provide that level of cleaning.

 Your diet choices and how seriously you follow your regular dentist visits are also other factors to care about.